 How To Be The Salt Of The World?

-To be the salt of the world, we must first know Christ as the Son of God who provides eternal life (1 John 5:20).
-You will develop an intimate relationship with Christ as you get to know Him, bringing you closer to God the Father and your salvation.
+To be the salt of the world, we must acknowledge our role in preserving humanity from sin, as symbolized in the Bible.
+The first step towards fulfilling this role is recognizing Christ as the Son of God who provides eternal life (1 John 5:20).
+This recognition nurtures a deeper relationship with Christ, guiding us on the path to salvation.